-101 General Psychology
+101 Introduction to Psychology

 This course includes an overview of human development, personality, mental abilities, motivation and emotion, psychological disorders and treatment, and health psychology.
 These issues are viewed in the light of a biblical view of humans.
 (3 credits)